US Open champion and runner-up with trophies representing tennis player salaries and Grand Slam prize money disparity

 Serena Williams earned $45 million per year from endorsements at her peak, while her prize money was “only” $8-12 million annually.
 That’s the model for superstars: use tennis to build a brand, then cash in with sponsors.

-But this creates a massive inequality.
+This creates a massive inequality.
 The top 10 players are multimillionaires.
-Players ranked 50-100?
-They’re living paycheck to paycheck.
+Players ranked 50-100 live paycheck to paycheck.

 In team sports, even role players get sneaker deals, local sponsorships, and appearance fees.
 In tennis, if you’re not top 20, brands don’t care.